NECSTSpecial Talk - CUDA Programming Model for Hopper Architecture

 Martin Marciniszyn Mehringer is an AI Developer Technology Engineer (Devtech) at NVIDIA.

 He obtained a MS in computer science from TU Munich in 2002 and a PhD in discrete mathematics from ETH Zurich in 2006.
 After his graduation, Martin worked in the high frequency trading industry for almost 15 years.
 Before he joined NVIDIA, he held various roles in quantitative research and development of low latency trading strategies.
-In his current position, Martin is responsible for optimizing training and inference of deep neural networks with NVIDIA GPUs for financial services.

 The event will be held online by Facebook.